oauth-wg/oauth-v2-1/oauth-2.1.md

 (typically the browser) rather than an embedded user-agent (such as one implemented with web-views).

-* External user-agent - the native application can capture the response from the authorization server using a redirection URI with a scheme registered with the operating system to invoke the client as the handler, manual copy-and-paste of the credentials, running a local web server, installing a user-agent extension, or by providing a redirection URI identifying a server-hosted resource under the client's control, which in turn makes the response available to the native application.
+The native application can capture the response from the authorization server using a redirection URI with a scheme registered with the operating system to invoke the client as the handler, manual copy-and-paste of the credentials, running a local web server, installing a user-agent extension, or by providing a redirection URI identifying a server-hosted resource under the client's control, which in turn makes the response available to the native application.
-* Embedded user-agent - the native application obtains the response by directly communicating with the embedded user-agent by monitoring state changes emitted during the resource load, or accessing the user-agent's cookies storage.

-When choosing between an external or embedded user-agent, developers should consider the following:

-* An external user-agent may improve completion rate, as the resource owner may already have an active session with the authorization server, removing the need to re-authenticate.
-It provides a familiar end-user experience and functionality.
-The resource owner may also rely on user-agent features or extensions to assist with authentication (e.g., password manager, 2-factor device reader).
-* An embedded user-agent poses a security challenge because resource owners are authenticating in an unidentified window without access to the visual protections found in most external user-agents.
-An embedded user-agent educates end-users to trust unidentified requests for authentication (making phishing attacks easier to execute).

 Previously, it was common for native apps to use embedded user-agents (commonly implemented with web-views) for OAuth authorization